WHY VISIT MONTENEGRO

 Weather in Montenegro

-Best period to visit Montenegro is from May to September.
+The best period to visit Montenegro is from May to September.

 The best time to visit is broadly between April and September.
-Montenegro’s climate broadly follows two distinct patterns: the coast has typically Mediterranean weather, with very warm summers – temperatures regularly hover around the mid- to upper thirties – and mild winters; while the interior manifests a sub-alpine climate, characterized by warm summers but bitterly cold winters – temperatures can drop to as low as minus fifteen or twenty degrees – with occasionally heavy rainfall and much snow.
+Montenegro’s climate broadly follows two distinct patterns: the coast has typically Mediterranean weather, with very warm summers – temperatures regularly hover around the mid- the to upper thirties – and mild winters; while the interior manifests a sub-alpine climate, characterized by warm summers but bitterly cold winters – temperatures can drop to as low as minus fifteen or twenty degrees – with occasionally heavy rainfall and much snow.

-The coast is a pleasant place to be at any time of the year but it can get uncomfortably congested in July and August, when temperatures and crowds reach their peak; moreover, accommodation is at its most expensive during this period, with rates almost doubling in some places.
-Hence June and September are the optimum months for a visit, when the weather is still reliably hot and there’s far less pressure on facilities.
-Between late October and early April some hotels close but you may well pick up excellent rates from those that do stay open.
+The coast is a pleasant place to be at any time of the year but it can get uncomfortably congested in July and August when temperatures and crowds reach their peak; moreover, accommodation is at its most expensive during this period, with rates almost doubling in some places.
+Hence June and September are the optimum months for a visit when the weather is still reliably hot and there’s far less pressure on facilities.
+Between late October and early April, some hotels close but you may well pick up excellent rates from those that do stay open.

 Following a list of typical festival and celebrations of Montenegro

 - St Tryphon Festival.
-This February religious event in Kotor commemorates the martyrdom of the popular saint with processions, church services and folk performances in front of the cathedral.
+This February religious event in Kotor commemorates the martyrdom of the popular saint with processions, church services, and folk performances in front of the cathedral.

 - Kotor Carnival.
 Kotor Carnival is one of the liveliest festivals in Montenegro, kicking off every February with masked balls for adults and children.
-Theaters put on traditional shows, concerts are held in the streets and venues, restaurants offer special menus, and the streets throng with costumed revelers enjoying performers, fireworks and parades.
+Theaters put on traditional shows, concerts are held in the streets and venues, restaurants offer special menus, and the streets throng with costumed revelers enjoying performers, fireworks, and parades.
 Another similar carnival is held in Kotor every August.

 - Mimosa Festival.
 The Mimosa Festival, held all over Montenegro in February/March, celebrates the coming of spring with the appearance of the first fragrant, yellow mimosa blossoms.
 The event lasts for several weeks with fine art exhibitions, traditional and modern theater, music and dance, and street fun.
 Flower shows are a highlight, and costumed girls holding branches of the flowing shrub travel between towns to visit friends and relatives.